w3ctag/privacy-principles/README.md

 * Browsers
 * Publishers / Web Sites
-* Civil society/privacy advocates
+* Civil society / privacy advocates
 * Adtech intermediaries
+* Advertising buyers
-* Privacy theorists or legalish
+* Privacy theorists and legal scholars
-* Those working on emerging Web tech such as WebXR and new device APIs.
+* Those working on emerging Web tech such as WebXR and new device APIs
 * Web developers
 * People who use the web
 * People representing marginalised communities on the web